 There are various factors to think about before the harvesting of crops.
 The crops need close examination to make sure that harvesting isn't premature.
-This results in shedding of seeds and loss of crop.
+This results in the shedding of seeds and loss of crops.
 If the crops are over-ripened, they'll lose their value within the market or may even be non-consumable.

 Harvesting in India is usually done manually.
 Sickles may be a tool that wants to cut the crop.
 This method may be laborious and time-consuming and only suitable for small-sized farms.
 On larger farms, a harvester is employed which mixes harvesting with threshing and winnowing.

 A safe place should be chosen to store the cultivated grains to avoid product loss.
 Chances of grain loss are much higher during this point than before cultivation.
 Therefore, the methods of protection got to be better.
 Common pests and rodents and a few environmental conditions like humidity and temperature are the responsible factors for the loss.
 Certain precautions help us to stop this loss.
 Before storing the grains, it should be cleaned and dried completely in sunlight because it helps in protecting the crops from fungal growth, which is caused by the presence of moisture.
-Pests could even be killed by a way called fumigation.
+Pests could even be killed by a method called fumigation.